hustvl/VAD/README.md

 <img src="./framework.png" />
 </div>

 - We propose VAD, an end-to-end unified vectorized paradigm for autonomous driving.
-VAD models the driving scene as fully vectorized representation, getting rid of computationally intensive dense rasterized representation and hand-designed post-processing steps.
+VAD models the driving scene as a fully vectorized representation, getting rid of computationally intensive dense rasterized representation and hand-designed post-processing steps.
 - VAD implicitly and explicitly utilizes the vectorized scene information to improve planning safety, via query interaction and vectorized planning constraints.
 - VAD achieves SOTA end-to-end planning performance, outperforming previous methods by a large margin.
 Not only that, because of the vectorized scene representation and our concise model design, VAD greatly improves the inference speed, which is critical for the real-world deployment of an autonomous driving system.